 following documentation may be helpful when setting up resources

 keyring_oci plugin supports the

 configuration parameters shown in the following table.
-Specify
+To

-these parameters by assigning values to the corresponding system
+specify these parameters, assign values to the corresponding

 |Configuration Parameter||System Variable||Mandatory|